ruiseabra/envlogger/README.md

 <!-- badges: end -->

-Functions to handle EnvLogger data, from reading, processing and plotting.
+Functions to handle EnvLogger data, from reading to processing and plotting.
 If data conforms to the CCTBON naming scheme, additional functionalities are available.